 What is the Intercept™ Spacer System?

-- A single piece of metal alloy, the U-channeled design creates an valuable thermal “wall”, reducing conducted thermal loss.
+- A single piece of metal alloy, the U-channeled design creates a valuable thermal “wall,” reducing conducted thermal loss.

 How do Intercept™ Spacers add to indoor comfort levels?

-- Keeping the outside edges of the window glass at a higher average temperature, your home feels more comfortable in winter months.
+- By keeping the outside edges of the window glass at a higher average temperature, your home feels more comfortable in winter months.

 Can Intercept™ Spacers Help Extend the Life of My Windows?